mohammadsharba/new-project/README.md

-this id just for learning.
+this is just for learning.